 Space Weapon – Cold War

 By late 1960s, Soviet Union and USA had both deployed military satellites for communications, imaging, reconnaissance and monitoring ballistic weapons.
 Ballistic missile transit through space was tested and soon became a capability with many nations.
 The United States and the Soviet Union began developing anti-satellite weapons in early 1960s.
 They were in the form of directed-energy lasers to decapitate; kamikaze satellites for hard-kill; and possible orbital nuclear weapons.
 In 1983 US President Reagan proposed a space-based Strategic Defense Initiative (SDI) to protect the United States from attack by strategic nuclear missiles.
 In the 1960s Soviets developed a “co-orbital” system that would approach the space target using radar guidance, and then explode shrapnel warhead close enough to kill it.
+Russia too has historically relied on co-orbital ASAT weapons to counter adversary space assets.
+The U.S. Space Force stated on 10 February 2020, that there have been several recent instances of Russian satellites maneuvering into similar orbital paths as known U.S. spy satellites, specifically USA-245.
 Soviets evolved a low-earth orbit Fractional Orbital Bombardment System (FOBS) for earth targets.
 It would de-orbit for the attack.
 The SALT II agreement of 1979 prohibited the deployment of FOBS systems.
 The Soviets also experimented with large, ground-based Anti-Satellite (ASAT) lasers with a number of US spy-satellites reportedly being temporarily ‘blinded’.
 Soviets also used a modified MiG-31 as an ASAT launch platform.
 There were many other initiatives.

 Non-Weapon Space Enablers